 Are you considering filing an appeal for your disability insurance benefits?
 When appealing your claim, it is important to understand there are differences between appealing group and individual disability insurance claims.
 The appeals process may also differ based on your insurance policy.

 Although it is not required, we recommend filing a long term disability appeal with the help of an Arizona disability attorney.
 An attorney will guide you through preparing and filing your appeal.
 This will include helping you:

 - Provide documentation of your limitations and restrictions

 - Obtain testing and provide proper reports from experts

 In the event that your appeal is denied, you have the option to file a lawsuit as a means to recover the benefits you deserve.
-If you believe that your long term disability claim was denied due to an issue of bad faith, meaning your insurer has not upheld the terms of your policy, then you may have a bad faith case against your insurer.

 Do you have questions about litigating your disability insurance claim?
 Our firm can help you fight for your benefits and litigate on your behalf.
 Our attorneys have a reputation for being aggressive litigators against insurance companies on behalf of our clients.

 In the state of Arizona, veterans who are unable to work due to an injury or illness can apply to receive benefits.
 However, it could take a long time to recover the benefits you need.
 For this reason, we recommend starting the application process as soon as possible.